 SERVING AND STORAGE

 Ham should be consumed at room temperature, or about 21ºC.
-At this temperature the fat appears lustrous; when it is too cold, its appearance is more opaque.
-Slices should be thin, of medium size, and contain a certain amount of the marbled fat that gives them their particular succulence.
+At this temperature, the fat appears lustrous; when it is too cold, its appearance is more opaque.
+Slices should be thin, of medium size, and contain a certain amount of marbled fat that gives them their particular succulence.
 In addition to its incomparable flavour, the nutritional properties of "bellota" quality Iberico ham make it an ideal complement to a healthy, balanced diet.

 Neither hind leg nor shoulder cuts require special storage conditions, although they should be kept in a cool, dry place (between 15º and 25º), preferably hanging, or on a ham holder.
 Any ham that is cut should be consumed immediately, or wrapped in wax paper or cling wrap to avoid contact with air.
 In any case, it is recommended that you cut only as much as will be consumed.
 Each time you slice the ham, protect the cut area with some of the larger pieces of lard and rind, so that the fat on the surface always remains fresh.
 To further protect the ham it is recommended that you cover it with a clean dish towel.